 The objective is to transform these activities from a costly burden into a strategic management tool, enabling the company to respond flexibly and effectively to changing stakeholder demands and lay a strong foundation for business success.

-Five Primary Risks to Effective Asset Management
+Four Primary Risks to Effective Asset Management